Battle of Campo Santo

-The Battle of Campo Santo was fought in Campo Santo, Italy on 8 February 1743 between Spain and Austria, as part of the War of the Austrian Succession.
-The Spaniards and their Neapolitan allies under General De Gages were fought to a standstill by the Austrians and their Sardinian allies under Field Marshal Traun on the Panaro.
-The Spanish sustained heavy casualties, but as darkness fell, Traun ordered a general retreat; de Gages, rather than pursue, himself drew back over the river.
+The Battle of Campo Santo took place on 8 February 1743 outside Camposanto, Italy, during the War of the Austrian Succession.
+A combined Spanish-Neapolitan army under de Gages faced an Austrian-Sardinian force led by von Traun.
+Although the Spanish sustained heavier casualties, both sides withdrew at nightfall.

-Preliminary Maneuvering
+Background

-In January 1743, General De Gages' Spanish army—13,000 strong—lay at Bologna, south of the Panaro.
-Count Traun's Austrian and Piedmont-Sardinian army—11,000 strong—lay to the north of the river, blocking De Gages' attempts to cross the formidable barrier.
-Traun preferred a maneuvering defense to risking his army in a pitched battle with his opponent, but concerns in Madrid were more political than strategic.
-Needing a victory, Philip V of Spain and his Queen Elizabeth Farnese demanded that De Gages launch an offensive or tender his resignation.
-Accordingly, leaving Bologna on the night of 3 February, De Gages slipped across the Panaro and entered the Duchy of Modena, seeking a decisive encounter with Traun.
+In January 1743, de Gages and his army of 13,000 was based near Bologna, south of the Panaro, with von Traun and 11,000 men to the north, blocking any attempt to cross it.
+Traun preferred to avoid risking his army in a pitched battle with his opponent, but political pressure from Madrid forced de Gages to launch an offensive, and on the night of 3 February, he slipped across the Panaro and entered the Duchy of Modena, seeking a decisive encounter with Traun.

 Fortunately for De Gages, Marshal Traun was ready to oblige him.
 Aware of the criticism leveled at him in Vienna where his enemies were trying to relieve him of his command, and also that Spain's recent seizure of Savoy might well induce the King of Sardinia to negotiate with the Spanish Crown, the Marshal decided that a victory would quell the uproar and induce Austria's allies to think twice about negotiating.
 Gathering up his army, Traun moved to block De Gages' path and prevent him from advancing further into Modena.
 The two armies met at the village of Camposanto.